mayandayani/Sign-Up-Form/README.md

 Negative: I struggled with remembering how to utilize float, positioning div's and flexbox.

-Outcome: It's not perfect but a good effort and a good start
+Outcome: It's not perfect but a good effort and a good start.

 Grade: B